Bollinger Bands Breakout Strategy

 Completion Checklist

-• ✓ Built breakout logic with squeeze detection
+• ✓ Built breakout logic with Math nodes for bandwidth and Condition + Logic (AND) nodes

 • ✓ Backtested on volatile assets with good results